tchaecker/phoenix_sc2/README.md

 For a comprehensive guide on using VS Code for Python development, check out the [official documentation](https://code.visualstudio.com/docs/languages/python).

 If you're new to VS Code, this [introductory video](https://code.visualstudio.com/docs/getstarted/introvideos) may also be helpful.

+If you have any questions or run into issues setting up VS Code, don't hesitate to contact us.

 ## Contributing